BhardwajArjit/Cyclistic-Bike-Share-Case-Study/README.md

 The case study includes the following files:

 1. **README.md**: The file you are currently reading, providing an overview of the case study.
-2. **Data**: TA directory containing the CSV files for each month of 2022, named as `202205.csv`, `202206.csv`, ..., `202304.csv`.
-3. **docs**: A folder that contains the RMarkdown used for analysis.
+2. **docs**: A folder that contains the RMarkdown used for analysis.
-4. **index.Rmd**: RMarkdown file containing the R code and analysis for the case study.
+3. **index.Rmd**: RMarkdown file containing the R code and analysis for the case study.
-5. **index.html**: The HTML report generated from the RMarkdown file, summarizing the analysis findings and recommendations.
+4. **index.html**: The HTML report generated from the RMarkdown file, summarizing the analysis findings and recommendations.

 ## Usage